potato-tf/PopExtensionsPlus/README.md

-# PopExtensions+
-VScript extensions for use inside population files

 This is a greatly expanded fork of the original PopExtensions that aims to recreate many of the features in sigsegv/rafradek's server plugins.

 The roadmap for what needs to be added to this script can be found [here](https://trello.com/b/rHmwlmCL/popextensions-todo-list).
 We encourage anyone and everyone to submit pull requests to recreate the missing features in VScript.